Flowminder/pytest-airflow/README.rst

 Airflow requires that any DAG be completely defined before it is run.
-So by the nature of Airflow, we cannot use ``pytest`` to collect tests on the fly based on the results of ``branch``.
-Rather, ``pytest`` is used to generate the set of all possible desired tests before ``branch`` is evaluated.
+So by the nature of Airflow, we cannot use ``pytest`` to collect tests on the fly based on the results of ``source``.
+Rather, ``pytest`` is used to generate the set of all possible desired tests before ``source`` is evaluated.
 The user can use all of the available flags to ``pytest`` (eg.
 ``-m``, ``-k``, paths) to narrow the set of initial desired tests down.

-The plugin makes a source task called ``branch`` available.
+The plugin makes a source task called ``__pytest_source`` by default available.
 This task allows skipping unwanted tests for a particular DAG run using the following configuration keys:

 * ``marks``: a list of marks, it filters tests in the same way as the ``-m`` flag operates when collecting tests with ``pytest``.